 Why would you ever leave the house when you can stay in and binge the best TV shows of 2020?
 As you'll see from our list, these new TV shows are quite special.

-2019 has been an amazing year for quality telly and now 2020 is shaping up to be even better.
+2019 was an amazing year for quality telly and now 2020 is shaping up to be even better.
 There are so many must-watch series on our list we had a hard time fitting everything in – and with it all available on demand, now’s the perfect time to catch up with any you may have missed.

 We'll update this article with more hits as the year rolls out.
 Make sure to submit your favourites in the suggestion box at the bottom.